cornebidouil/HogwartsLegacy-SpellCaster/README.md

 4. **Configure Your Keybindings:**
    - Open the `keybinding.txt` file.
    - Organize your spellbars according to the game's setup.
-Ensure the first line remains unchanged as it serves as a format example (remove any uppercase letter in spells names).
+4 lines for 4 spellbars, 4 columns for 4 spells (separated by a ; )

 ## Supported Spells